 We record provisions for the estimated cost of product warranties, primarily from historical information, at the time product revenue is recognized.
 While we engage in extensive product quality programs and processes, our warranty obligation is affected by product failure rates, utilization levels, material usage, service delivery costs incurred in correcting a product failure, and supplier warranties on parts delivered to us.
-Should actual product failure rates, utilization levels, material usage, revisions to the estimated warranty liability would be required.
+Should actual product failure rates, utilization levels, material usage, service delivery costs or supplier warranties on parts differ from our estimates, revisions to the estimated warranty liability would be required.
 Our warranty liabilities are included in accrued expenses and other current liabilities on our consolidated balance sheets.